sankhadeeproycbowdhury/AIBased_CloudResource_ScalingSystem/README.md

 ## Associated steps and commands

 ### First start Docker Engin or Docker Desktop
-### Then run following Commands in terminal(inside Docker File) : 1 minikube star  2 kubectl get nodes 3 kubectl apply -f deployment.yaml 4 kubectl apply -f service.yaml
+### Then run following Commands in terminal(inside Docker File) :
+1 minikube star
+2 kubectl get nodes
+3 kubectl apply -f deployment.yaml
+4 kubectl apply -f service.yaml
 verify using kubectl get deployments or kubectl get pods or kubectl get services.
 Preinstall Docker, Minikube and kubectl

+### pip install all requiremensts in requirements.txt file, then Run ( inside Ai model File)
+python main2.py
+python Graph.py
-### pip install all requiremensts in requirements.txt file, then Run ( inside Ai model File)  python main2.py and python Graph.py one after Another. man2 runs the actual model and scalling program, Graph is for graphical vizualization of CPU usage percentage prediction.
+one after Another.
+main2 runs the actual model and scalling program, Graph is for graphical vizualization of CPU usage percentage prediction.

 ### server.py is a simple service running on cloud server (change as per client or need), automateclient is to send requests to the serevr automatically to simulate real time enviroment.(only for testing purpose not mandetory).